Evan Byrne

 The Tools Are for You, You Are Not for Tools

-Don’t make a system with a tool or software and then obsess over making optimal use of a tool or following the tool when it isn’t working.
+Don’t build a system around a tool or software, then obsess over making optimal use of it or following it when it isn’t working.
 If you’re using an extravagant planning system, don’t let it take over your life or stress you out.
 The intended purpose of a productivity system is to help you.
 Not to accelerate your burnout and apathy trajectory.

 If the system for you to track your tasks, write up a plan, or take notes requires extreme diligence, it will fail.
 You are human.
 And even with the simple systems, you will fail.
 So what’s the solution to making it anti-fragile?
 It should be easy to restart.
 That’s why to-do lists are handy.
 If you forget to check off a task the day before, you can just do it the next day.
 Or if you fall off the wagon for a week, you can just wipe the list and reorient yourself.
 Keep in mind if you need a long restart period to reorganize the workflow of the system, it’s not likely to work in the long term.
-A quick preventative measure for this is to designate time each day for managing the system, but this too can be forgotten about, and I wouldn’t suggest this is your last line of defense for the success of your system.
+A quick preventive measure is to designate time each day to manage the system, but this can be forgotten, and I wouldn’t suggest this is your last line of defense for your system’s success.

 Have a Halt on the Problems or Tasks You Are Working On

 For the longest time in my life, I always had a task board filled up to the brim with “In progress”.
-I never got the work done except the ones that had due dates.
-But really this isn’t a point about deadlines; it’s a point about workload.
+I never got the work done, except for the ones with due dates.
+But really, this isn’t a point about deadlines; it’s a point about workload.
 You need to start finishing work and stop starting work.
 That’s really it.
-To achieve this, I recommend putting a hard limit across all projects to 3 tasks at a time (not including habits or other things like meetings).
+To achieve this, I recommend setting a hard limit across all projects to 3 tasks at a time (excluding habits and other activities like meetings).
 That way, when you finish one task, you add a new one.
 But you cannot add more than three.

 Pick and Choose What to Track and How to Track

-Too often with productivity systems, it appears that people try to make these broad spanning monoliths to orchestrate all their life.
+Too often, with productivity systems, people try to build broad-spanning monoliths to orchestrate every aspect of their lives.
 Again, this will fail.
-Pick and choose what you want to track and not track.
+Pick and choose what you want to track and what you don’t.
 And how to track things.
-A kanban board doesn’t really suit tracking workouts in my opinion, but a phone notes app or notion table is great.
-Maybe you want all your career stuff in notion boards.
-But you want to learn guitar in the evenings and a simple notebook will do.
+A Kanban board doesn’t really suit tracking workouts, in my opinion, but a phone notes app or a Notion table is great.
+Maybe you want all your career stuff in the Notion boards.
+But you want to learn guitar in the evenings, and a simple notebook will do.

 Dissect Tasks into Either Recurring or One-Offs

 The less you have to track and the less you think about, the better.
-Maybe you tell yourself you want to read one research paper a week or a day or something.
+Maybe you tell yourself you want to read one research paper a week, a day, or something.
 Just schedule time to do that thing.
-For example, you do it every morning and keep a doc or journal to note down when you complete them so you don’t reread the same ones.
+For example, you do it every morning and keep a doc or journal to note down when you complete them, so you don’t reread the same ones.
 You don’t need a task for this on a board.
 You’ve just created something that you do daily, no questions asked.
 You can’t do this for everything.
 But it’s useful when you can.

 Break Up Your Tasks by Responsibilities